developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 Force.com JavaScript REST Toolkit
 =================================

-This minimal toolkit allows JavaScript in Visualforce pages to call the Force.com REST API in a number of different ways.
+This minimal toolkit allows JavaScript in web pages to call the Force.com REST API in a number of different ways.

 Background
 ----------